Performance of the Electromagnetic Pixel Calorimeter Prototype EPICAL-2: The prototype

 \subsection{Mechanical construction and cooling}

-The \epical layers including tungsten absorber, ALPIDE chips and cabling (see Fig.~\ref{fig:singleLayer}) were constructed at LTU in Ukraine where the ultra-thin aluminium-Kapton cabling has been developed and produced.
+The \epical layers including tungsten absorber, ALPIDE chips and cabling (see figure~\ref{fig:singleLayer}) were constructed at the Research and Production Enterprise `LTU', Kharkiv, Ukraine where the ultra-thin aluminium-Kapton cabling has been developed and produced.
 This prototype demonstrates that mechanical overheads, including those associated with cabling, can be controlled to derive maximum benefit from the small Moli\`{e}re radius of the tungsten absorber.
-Two ALPIDE chips are glued onto an absorber plate with minimal separation between their long edges, resulting in a small gap in $y$ of \SI[product-units=power]{\approx 100}{\micro\m} in the centre of layer.
+Two ALPIDE chips are glued onto an absorber plate with minimal separation between their long edges, resulting in a small gap in $y$ of \SI[product-units=power]{\approx 100}{\micro\m} in the centre of each layer.
 Each ALPIDE chip is tape-automated bonded to a chip cable, which is itself bonded to a layer cable that supplies power to the analogue and digital chip circuits, as well as providing a high-speed link for the raw data stream.
+The ALPIDE power rail SMD (Surface Mount Devices) style decoupling capacitors are carried by the SMD flex mount, which is also attached to the chip cable.

-The 24 layers are stacked on top of one another and housed within an aluminium structure, as shown in Fig.~\ref{fig:design}, that allows stable temperature to be maintained during operation using a water cooling system.
+The 24 layers are stacked on top of one another and housed within an aluminium structure, as shown in figure~\ref{fig:design}, that allows stable temperature to be maintained during operation using a water cooling system.
 Air cooling is also possible.